Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/welcome-slingshot.md

 This is one of those features that can boost productivity even more.
 We are already working on search and it's coming soon.

-### Where can I get Slingshot?
+### Where Can I Get Slingshot?

 Slingshot offers you a seamless, almost identical experience no matter what device you are on.
-You can use a web browser or get native applications on iOS, Android, and desktop, making it easy for you to run productive teams across different devices and platforms.
+You can use a web browser or get native applications on iOS, Android, and Desktop, making it easy for you to run productive teams across different devices and platforms.

 [Go to Slingshot **Web**](https://my.slingshotapp.io/).